RohitDhankar/PyTorch_1/Scripts_CodeOnly/CNN_README.md

 - Next layer is the POOLING LAYER - this will Down Sample the  FEATURE MAPS
 - ACTIVATION LAYER -- Non linearity and Back Propagation ( https://en.wikipedia.org/wiki/Backpropagation )
 - ReLU (Rectified Linear Unit) activation function -- https://en.wikipedia.org/wiki/Rectifier_(neural_networks) , RELU is better than SIGMOID
+- COLORED IMAGE - will have the usual 3 CHANNELS -- RED | GREEN | BLUE -- RGB ( Refer Image - COLORED_IMAGE_3_Channels_Dipanjan )
+- GRAYSCALED IMAGE - will have only 1 Channel and HEIGHT AND WIDTH measures only
+-
+-

 <br/>

 ## ANDREW NG -
 #### ACTIVATION FUNCTIONS - https://www.youtube.com/watch?v=NkOv_k7r6no
 #### Link to Video Screencaptures - https://github.com/RohitDhankar/PyTorch_1/tree/master/screenCaptures/ANDREW_NG_YouTubeVideo
+#### Why Non-linear Activation Functions (C1W3L07) -- https://www.youtube.com/watch?v=NkOv_k7r6no

 - RELU - NON LINEAR ACTIVATION functions are required as when there are only LINEAR Activation functions in the hidden layers a Neural Net is alsmost the same as a sigmoid function and nothing more